Penguin (character): Golden Age

-On Penguin's birthday, Penguin received presents from the other criminals where the presents mocked him.
-Penguin began another bird-related scheme before being apprehended by Batman and Robin.
+On Penguin's birthday, he received mocking gifts from other criminals.

 Penguin is paroled from prison again and was asked to release his birds as a sign of good will.
-Penguin proceeds to open up his umbrella company called Penguin Umbrellas Inc. where he even fooled Batman into endorsing his products.
-This was a cover-up for his plan to rob Gotham City with the special magnets that are in the umbrellas.
-Following the robbery, Penguin fled to Oasis Beach Island in the Caribbean Sea where he attempted another umbrella-themed theft before being apprehended by Batman and Robin.
+Penguin proceeds to open up his umbrella company called Penguin Umbrellas Inc. and fools Batman into endorsing his products, which contained special magnets.
+Following the robbery, Penguin fled to Oasis Beach Island in the Caribbean Sea, where he attempted another umbrella-themed theft before being apprehended by Batman and Robin.

-In his final Golden Age appearance, Penguin began a scheme that involved him pretending to be a legitimate businessman where he used clever frauds of mythological birds that he passed off as the real thing.
-Then Penguin started to claim that Batman was associated with a Man-Bat of his own design.
-Batman foiled Penguin's plot and apprehended him.
+In his final Golden Age appearance, Penguin pretended to be a legitimate businessman and sold counterfeit mythological birds.
+Penguin then claimed that Batman was associated with a Man-Bat of his own design.